-Applicants are required to notify the State Office of Rural Health (SORH) of their intent to apply to this program.
+You are required to notify the State Office of Rural Health (SORH) of your intent to apply to this program.
 A list of the SORHs can be accessed http://nosorh.org/nosorh-members/nosorh-members-browse-by-state/.
-Applicants must include in Attachment 2 a copy of the letter or email sent to the SORH, and any response received to the letter (including an exempt response), that was submitted to the SORH describing their project.
+You must include in Attachment 2 a copy of the letter or email sent to the SORH, and any response received to the letter (including an exempt response), that was submitted to the SORH describing your project.

-Each State has a SORH, and the FORHP recommends contacting the SORH entity early in the application process to advise them of your intent to apply.
-The SORH may be able to provide some consultation to applicants including information on model programs, data resources, technical assistance for consortiums, evaluation, introductions to partner organizations, or support of information dissemination activities.
-Applicants should make every effort to seek consultation from the State Office of Rural Health at least three weeks in advance of the due date and as feasible provide the State Office of Rural Health a simple summary of the proposed project.
-If no response is received, please include the original letter of intent requesting the support.
+Each state has a SORH, and the FORHP recommends contacting the SORH entity early in the application process to advise them of your intent to apply.
+The SORH may be able to provide some consultation to you including information on model programs, data resources, technical assistance for consortiums, evaluation, introductions to partner organizations, or support of information dissemination activities.
+You should make every effort to seek consultation from your State Office of Rural Health at least three weeks in advance of the due date and provide a summary of the proposed project.
+If you do not receive a response, please include the original letter of intent requesting the support.

-Applicants located in the Guam, the Commonwealth of Puerto Rico, the Northern Mariana Islands, American Samoa, the U.S. Virgin Islands, the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau do not have a designated State Office of Rural Health.
-Applicants from these areas can request an email or letter confirming the contact from NOSORH.
+If you are located in the Guam, the Commonwealth of Puerto Rico, the Northern Mariana Islands, American Samoa, the U.S. Virgin Islands, the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau you do not have a designated State Office of Rural Health.
+If you are from one of these areas, you can request an email or letter confirming the contact from the National Organization of State Offices of Rural Health.
 The email address is: donnap@nosorh.org.